ibo52/simple-sound-generator/README.md

 # simple-sound-generator
-very simple sine waves generator program to produce sound
+very simple sine waves generator program to produce sound.
-## "nenni bebek.wav" :
+* "nenni bebek.wav" :
-### a folk song from the Tunceli region of Turkey.
+* * A folk song from the Tunceli region of Turkey.
-### An example sound produced by using the program
+* * Produced by using the program